jasonsbeer/Amiga-N2630/README.md

 By default, the N2630 starts in 68030 mode.
 When in 68030 mode, all installed RAM and the IDE device port are active.

 ## 68000 Mode
 When desired, the 68030 may be disabled during a cold or warm start.
-This results in the Amiga using the 68000 processor.
+This results in the Amiga falling back to the 68000 processor.
 This may be desired when software does not run correctly on the 68030 processor.
 To start up in 68000 mode, hold down the right mouse button during startup.
 Select "68000" and the Amiga will reset with the 68000 as the active processor.
-When in 68000 mode, the IDE port and Zorro 3 RAM are inactive.
-The Zorro 2 RAM continues to be available.
+When in 68000 mode, the IDE port and on-board RAM are inactive.
 Motorola 68000 mode is not available with A2000 motherboards.

 ## 68882 Math Coprocessor (FPU)
 The Motorolla MC68882 (or MC68881) floating point unit may be optionally added to the N2630.
 The FPU is typically driven at the same clock freuqency as the MC68030 via the X1 oscillator, but may be clocked independently via the X2 oscillator (see Table 3, J202).
 The PLCC-68 footprint is supported.